thephpleague/url/4.0/components/path.md

 $alt->sameValueAs($path); //return false;
 ~~~

-<p class="message-notice">This method is used by the <code>League\Uri\Url::withoutDotSegments</code> method</p>
+<p class="message-notice">This method is used by the <code>League\Uri\Uri::withoutDotSegments</code> method</p>

 ### Removing empty segments

 Sometimes your path may contain multiple adjacent delimiters.
-Since removing them may result in a semantically different URL, this normalization can not be applied by default.
+Since removing them may result in a semantically different URI, this normalization can not be applied by default.
 To remove adjacent delimiters you can call the `Path::withoutEmptySegments` method which convert you path as described below:

 ~~~php
 use League\Uri\Path;